mephistolist/lockjaw/README.md

 select url from links where has_form = 'y';
 ```

+From here a pen tester may inspect these urls with these forms to craft XSS or SQL injections.

-The laws on spoofing and spidering web forms may vary greatly country to country.
+The laws on spoofing, spidering web forms or pen testing may vary greatly country to country.
 If you are unsure, please refrain until you are familar with local laws.